When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “What happened?
 I remember Jado giving me a joint with something in it, and getting sick.
 I felt awful, and blacked out.
 What the fu… uh, what was that shit?”

-“We think it might be a new designer drug, and a very powerful one, based on baclofen and l-deprenyl.
-We sent it to the lab to have it analyzed.
+“We think it might be a new designer drug.
+We sent it to the lab to have it analyzed, and it’s a very powerful one, based on baclofen and l-deprenyl.
 These designer drugs are very dangerous, and the one you took seems particularly problematic.
 We think that you’re lucky that you came out from the effects of whatever this drug was.
 You almost didn’t make it, son.”

 “I almost didn’t make it?
 You mean like… like… I almost… died?”